webpack-contrib/css-loader/README.md

 With `:local` (without brackets) local mode can be switched on for this selector. `:global(.className)` can be used to declare an explicit global selector.
 With `:global` (without brackets) global mode can be switched on for this selector.

 The loader replaces local selectors with unique identifiers.
-The choosen unique identifiers are exported by the module.
+The chosen unique identifiers are exported by the module.

 ```css
 :local(.className) { background: red; }